sinistersnare/sinistersnare.github.io/content/post/04-robson-tree-traversal/index.md

 ## Conclusion ##

+Ending Text!

+If you liked this post, please feel free to connect with me at any of the links on the footer of this site!

-If anyone knows who JM Robson is please tell me, I've tried searching for him, but to no avail.
-Also,x if anyone uses this algorithm, please let me know, I'd be super interested to see it used somewhere real.
+If anyone knows who JM Robson is please let me know!
+It seems that he is [Mike Robson](https://www.labri.fr/perso/robson/) but any further info is hard to find.
+Also, if anyone uses this algorithm, please let me know, I would be super interested to see it used somewhere real.

 ### P.S. ###